NY Public Service Commission–licensed ESCO

 Agreement to Sell and Purchase Energy

 This is an Agreement between Buy Energy Direct LLC (“ESCO” or “Seller”), an independent energy services company, and the undersigned customer (“Customer”) under which Customer shall initiate natural gas and/or electricity service and begin enrollment with Seller (the “Agreement”).
 Subject to the terms and conditions of this Agreement, Seller agrees to sell and facilitate delivery, and Customer agrees to purchase and accept the quantity of natural gas and/or electricity, as estimated by Seller, necessary to meet Customer’s requirements based upon consumption data obtained by Seller or the delivery schedule of the Local Distribution Company (the “LDC”).
 Seller is not affiliated with and does not represent the LDC.
+The LDC continues to deliver the natural gas and/or electricity supplied by Seller and is responsible for service, outages, and emergencies.
 The amount of natural gas and/or electricity delivered under this Agreement is subject to change based upon data reflecting Customer’s consumption obtained by Seller or the LDC’s delivery schedule.
-The LDC will continue to deliver the natural gas and/or electricity supplied by Seller.
-This Agreement shall be applicable to non-residential customers, who have at least one demand meter for electric service and/or whose aggregated natural gas annual consumption is greater than 750 dekatherms (DTH), or equivalent.
+This Agreement is applicable to non-residential customers who have at least one demand meter for electric service and/or whose aggregated natural gas annual consumption is greater than 750 dekatherms (DTH), or equivalent.

 Term

-This Agreement shall commence as of the date Customer’s notice regarding the change of Customer’s provider to Seller is deemed effective by the LDC, and shall continue for 12 month(s) thereafter (the “Initial Term”).
-Upon completion of the Initial Term, a Agreement will automatically renew on a month-to-month basis at the same terms, unless Seller sends Customer written notice of proposed changes to such terms in advance of the renewal date (the “Renewal Term”).
-For fixed rate product, a written notice will be sent at least 30 days and no more than 60 days prior to the renewal date, apprising Customer of any proposed changes in the terms and conditions of this Agreement and of the Customer’s right to renew, terminate or renegotiate this Agreement.
-When receiving service on a month-to-month basis, the Customer may cancel without any charges by providing written notice of termination or calling Seller at 1-877-799-3637 (toll-free) 929-506-1026.
-Seller may terminate this Agreement by providing 30 days’ written notice to the Customer.
+This Agreement shall commence as of the date Customer’s notice regarding the change of provider to Seller is deemed effective by the LDC, and shall continue for the number of months stated on the executed Disclosure Statement (the “Initial Term”).
+Upon completion of the Initial Term, the Agreement will automatically renew on a month-to-month basis at the terms specified in a renewal notice sent to Customer at least 30 and no more than 60 days prior to the renewal date (the “Renewal Term”).
+When receiving service on a month-to-month basis, Customer may cancel without any charge by providing written notice of termination or by calling Seller at (212) 680-4253 or 1-877-799-3637 (toll-free).
+Seller may terminate this Agreement by providing 30 days’ written notice to Customer.

 Price and Termination